gieerzetka/dink-custom-app-docs/README.md

 ##DKPlugin API

-All info about the DKPlugin API can be found at : https://dhemedia.github.io/dink-dkplugin-api/interfaces/dk.dkplugin.html
+All info about the DKPlugin javascript API can be found at : https://dhemedia.github.io/dink-dkplugin-api/interfaces/dk.dkplugin.html

+Although the API docs should provide a clear picture it's not always easy for 3rd parties to get the stats registered properly.
+That's why an example of an Angular service for registering stats is provided in [statservice.js] (/snippets/statservice.js) It illustrates the basic logic and should get you on your way.